nnininnine/season-of-ai-demo-python/Part2.md

 ## Overview

 **What's already provided:**
-- `AllocationService` - Complete service with all business logic, validation and XML documentation
+- `AllocationService` - Complete service with all business logic and validation
 - `Allocation`, `Engineer`, and `Project` models
 - Sample data in JSON files
-- Basic tool implementations: `ListEngineersTool`, `ListProjectsTool`
+- Complete tool implementations: `list_engineers`, `list_projects`

 **What you'll build:**
 - Tools to get individual records by ID